Shield volcano: Structure

 Shield volcanoes are distinguished from the three other major volcanic types—stratovolcanoes, lava domes, and cinder cones—by their structural form, a consequence of their particular magmatic composition.
 Of these four forms, shield volcanoes erupt the least viscous lavas.
 Whereas stratovolcanoes and lava domes are the product of highly viscous flows, and cinder cones are constructed of explosively eruptive tephra, shield volcanoes are the product of gentle effusive eruptions of highly fluid lavas that produce, over time, a broad, gently sloped eponymous "shield".
-Although the term is generally applied to basaltic shields, it has also at times been applied to rarer scutiform volcanoes of differing magmatic composition—principally pyroclastic shields, formed by the accumulation of fragmental material from particularly powerful explosive eruptions, and rarer felsic lava shields formed by unusually fluid felsic magmas.
+Although the term is generally applied to basaltic shields, it has also at times been applied to rarer scutiform volcanoes of differing magmatic composition—principally pyroclastic shields, formed by the accumulation of fragmentary material from particularly powerful explosive eruptions, and rarer felsic lava shields formed by unusually fluid felsic magmas.
 Examples of pyroclastic shields include Billy Mitchell volcano in Papua New Guinea and the Purico complex in Chile; an example of a felsic shield is the Ilgachuz Range in British Columbia, Canada.
 Shield volcanoes are similar in origin to vast lava plateaus and flood basalts present in various parts of the world.
 These are eruptive features which occur along linear fissure vents and are distinguished from shield volcanoes by the lack of an identifiable primary eruptive center.

 Active shield volcanoes experience near-continuous eruptive activity over extremely long periods of time, resulting in the gradual build-up of edifices that can reach extremely large dimensions.
 With the exclusion of flood basalts, mature shields are the largest volcanic features on Earth.
 The summit of the largest subaerial volcano in the world, Mauna Loa, lies 4169 m above sea level, and the volcano, over 60 mi wide at its base, is estimated to contain about 80000 km3 of basalt.
 The mass of the volcano is so great that it has slumped the crust beneath it a further 8 km.
 Accounting for this subsidence and for the height of the volcano above the sea floor, the "true" height of Mauna Loa from the start of its eruptive history is about 17170 m.
 Mount Everest, by comparison, is 8848 m in height.
-In September 2013, a team led by the University of Houston's William Sager announced the discovery of Tamu Massif, an enormous extinct submarine shield volcano of previously unknown origin which, approximately 450 by 650 km in area, dwarfs all previously known volcanoes on the planet.
+In 2013, a team led by the University of Houston's William Sager announced the discovery of Tamu Massif, an enormous extinct submarine volcano, approximately 450 by 650 km in area, which dwarfs all previously known volcanoes on Earth.
 However, the extents of the volcano have not been confirmed.
+Although Tamu Massif was initially believed to be a shield volcano, Sanger and his colleagues acknowledged in 2019 that Tamu Massif is not a shield volcano.